Broadcasts

 ## Test, Schedule, and Send

-After testing, choose the send option:
+After you finish testing, choose the send option:

 1. On the **Send** step, use the test email area to send a test email to yourself and at least one reviewer.